aduros/dts2haxe/README.md

 * Classes.
 * Interfaces (mapped to Haxe typedefs).
 * Enums.
-* Module-level globals variables (placed in a generated "Globals" class).
+* Global variables and functions (placed as statics in a generated "Globals" class).
 * Array types.
 * Anonymous types.
 * Varargs methods.